-The mêlée involved lots of individual battles within competing teams, there could be any number of men involved in a mêlée but it was not usually too large as to be unmanageable, probably anything up to a one hundred people.
+The mêlée involved lots of individual battles within competing teams, there could be any number of men involved in a mêlée but it was not usually too large as to be unmanageable, probably anything up to one hundred people.

 The Mêlée was a military competition that was developed for nobles in which they fought in groups, rather than individually.
 The knights or nobles attacked each other across an open field.

-Knights that fought in Jousts and mêlée’s were from an elite group of people from the wealthy noble families of Europe, in the mêlée they wore full plate armour so that the mêlée was realistic, blunted weapons weapons like flails and pole-axes were used and the team of the last man standing would win the contest.
+Knights that fought in Jousts and mêlée’s were from an elite group of people from the wealthy noble families of Europe, in the mêlée they wore full plate armour so that the mêlée was realistic, and blunted weapons like flails and pole-axes were used and the team of the last man standing would win the contest.

 Great Lords would cite who was the best fighter in the mêlée tournament and the winner would receive a prize such as a weapon, even such things as bears could be given as a prize to the best knight.

 The medieval tournament had several purposes and one of them was to be a testing ground for new medieval weapons and armour, to see how they coped in realistic combat situations.

-The Lance was still able to badly injure a knight due to the speed of impact but the added safety features ensured that it would not penetrate the knights armour, so that death and injury were substantially reduced.
+The Lance was still able to badly injure a knight due to the speed of impact but the added safety features ensured that it would not penetrate the knights’ armour, so that death and injury were substantially reduced.

-From around the 12th century the safety of tournaments was improved and new plate armour was introduced instead of the chainmail that had been used before, medieval knights aimed for the shields and helmets of their foe’s during a tournament and the improved armour helped reduce injuries, tournaments were the ideal testing grounds for new armour and weapons.
+From around the 12th century the safety of tournaments improved and new plate armour was introduced instead of the chainmail that had been used before, medieval knights aimed for the shields and helmets of their foes during a tournament and the improved armour helped reduce injuries, tournaments were the ideal testing grounds for new armour and weapons.